Rutatu/cds-language_Assignment5/README.md

 Overall, the models perform not too badly but still far from very good.
 Every character has 1-2 broad topics which are more general and a lot of specific ones, which reflect the characters´ personalities very well.
 However, it is not always easy to prescribe them to a specific topic category and they tend to overlap.
 If invested more time in data cleaning and more thoughtful metrics choice, it has a potential to perform pretty well.

-## Instructions to run the code

-- Open terminal on worker02
-- Navigate to the environment where you want to clone this repository, e.g. type: cd cds-language
-- Clone the repository, type: git clone https://github.com/Rutatu/lang_analytics_-assignment5.git
-- Navigate to the newly cloned repo
-- Navigate to the data folder, type: cd data
-- create an empty folder in ´data´ folder named ´FRIENDS_TV_script´, so you can save unzipped files there, type: mkdir FRIENDS_TV_script
-- unzip the file to a newly created folder, type: unzip FRIENDS_Script.zip -d FRIENDS_TV_script
-- Navigate back to the cloned repo directory (outside ´data´ folder)
-- Create virtual environment with its dependencies, type: bash create_lda_venv.sh
-- Activate the environment, type: source ./lda/bin/activate
-- To run the code, type: python LDA.py -f data/FRIENDS_TV_script

-I hope it worked!